GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-Making things easy is hard.
+I think you should always bear in mind that entropy is not on your side.

-~ Ted Nelson
+~ Elon Musk
 <pre>

 </pre>